neuropathbasel-pub/CnQuant/README.md

 The following remote directories are required to run CQcase and CQall on a remote server.
 CQmanager launches CQcalc on the same server where you run CQmanager.
-CQmanager does not sync data.
+CQmanager does not sync the data.
 A remote server could be a resource-limited system in a DMZ to provide public or institutional web interface access (CQcase and CQall), while the remaining CnQuant are background applications intended to run on a system with larger resources.